← All writing

 IID Gaussian noisetrained FP32 weightsquantized + coded

 Closed-form H(X)/H_max(X) proxy for what a general-purpose compressor would do on iid-ish data.
-IID Gaussian noise sits at 1.0 (no compression).
-Trained FP32 weights sit just under it.
-Quantized-then-entropy-coded sits where 4-bit lives.
+IID Gaussian noise sits pinned at 1.0 (nothing to compress); trained FP32 weights sit just under it; quantized-then-entropy-coded drops to where 4-bit lives.
+The gap between the first two and the third is the whole puzzle.

 4